AUTHOR - ADVENTURER - ADVOCATE

 THE DRAWING GAME

-Meanwhile, two American children, Ivy and Beau, move to Bangladesh due to their parent's work.
-As they pursue their own interests in drawing and photography, they cross paths with imperiled Nadiha and Fayaz.
+This fast-paced adventure novel also weaves in the story of two American children, Ivy and Beau, who move to Bangladesh due to their parents' work as scientists studying malaria.
+As Ivy and Beau discover the beauty of Bangladesh and its people, they cross paths with imperiled Nadia and Fayaz.
 Can they do anything to help?
-Ultimately the lives of the four children intersect in a terrifying and heartwarming climax.
-This story teaches us that children, like adults, can also face enormous challenges in their lives.
-By being clever, kind and brave children have the power to tackle big problems and make the world a better place.
+Ultimately the lives of the four children intersect in a harrowing and heartwarming climax.

 A Born Filmaker